JTarball/hyroxwebsite/site/content/post/who-should-be-following.md

 ---
 Social media can often be an incredibly toxic place however when it comes to the hyrox community is nothing short of just great.

-You can gain a lot of insight through following certain individuals.
+You can gain a lot of insight through following certain individuals and channels.

 ## Top picks on Social Media